ggmichael/craterstats/README.md

 A plot image file is created in the current folder with the same name `Pickering.png`.
 The output path or name can be changed with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, tif, pdf, svg, csv, stat (multiple types can be specified, e.g. `-f png csv`)

 An additional text file is created with the name `Pickering.cs` which contains the command line parameters used to create the plot.
-Sometimes it may be convenient to edit this file to modify the plot, which can then be regenerated with the shorter command:
+Often it is convenient to edit this file to modify the plot, which can then be regenerated with the shorter command:

     craterstats -i Pickering.cs